-In this article, you will find all the up-to-date information regarding the subject.
+In this article, you will find all the up-to-date information regarding the subject of the crawl budget.
 You will understand how the crawling process works and the factors that can affect it.
 And then you will learn what actions can be taken to improve the crawl efficiency of a website.

 Unfortunately, Googlebot is not Scrooge McDuck.
 It has a limited budget…